-Ayurveda, the holistic life science from ancient India, is based upon the belief of achieving health through balance of the the spirit with the emotional and physical life forces.
+What is Ayurveda?
+The holistic life science from ancient India, Ayurveda is based upon the belief of achieving health through balance of the the spirit with the emotional and physical life forces.

 These life forces are guided by three major bio energies called Vata (air), Pitta (fire), and Kapha (water).
 Our body constitution – called the “dosha” is determined by varying degrees of these three guiding principles.
 Illness and disease sets in when there are imbalances in a body’s constitutional make up.
 For instance, there is too much or too little of one of these three life forces.
 One of our favorite Ayurveda retreats is The Art of Living Retreat in North Carolina.